 Evaluation and awarding of transfer credit for graduate course work will be based on official transcripts from prior institutions after students have made application for admission to the University.
-The University accepts academic work from institutions listed in the American Council on Education publication, Accredited Institutions of Postsecondary Education, on the basis of a course-by-course evaluation.
+The University accepts academic work from institutions list in the Higher Education Directory\.
 Admitted students may request acceptance of transfer hours provided:

 - 1. The student has achieved full University and program admission. - The hours are graduate hours in the desired graduate major or related discipline as determined by the Program Director or Dean, and deemed equivalent to courses in the selected graduate program. - 3.
-Grades earned are at least "B" or higher. - 4.
-The student provides the Program Director complete information about the course including goals, requirements, and assessments.
+Grades earned are at least "B" or higher. - The student provides the Program Director complete information about the course including goals, requirements, and assessments.

-Students may be granted up to a maximum of twelve(12) hours of equivalent transfer work.
+Students may be granted up to a maximum of twelve (12) hours of equivalent transfer work.
+No graduate student may transfer more three hours to ETBU post-matriculation.
+No graduate student may receive transfer credit for hours that have previously been applied to an awarded degree.